 In the past decade, I have blended my previous style with my impressionist knowledge always circling back to my desire to describe detail.

-Paillage is, of course, mixed media but with a twist.
+Pailage is, mixed media but with a twist.
 I start with a painting then add texture.
-Many of my Paillage images are executed in acrylic.
+Many of my Pailage images are executed in acrylic.
 I then incorporate materials such as hand made papers, fabric, tree bark, beeswax, pumice and more.
 The completed work is then varnished with a UV protective finish.
 The result is a uniquely intriguing, image of depth, color and soul.

 I hope you enjoy viewing and perhaps owning a piece for your home.